laetadevelopment/sspwa/README.md

 ## Mission

-> To create a new, open source progressive web app experience that feels like interacting with a movie.
+> To create a progressive web app experience that feels like interacting with a movie.